saniyasaher20/3fm_interactive-rating-component-main/README.md

 - ReactJS

 ### What I learned
+1- Working in ReactJs.
+Link in given in 'Useful resources' 2- How to add SCSS in ReactJS.
+Link in given in 'Useful resources'
+    ```html
+    npm i sass
+    then import the scss file in the required file
+    import './main.scss'
+    ```
+3- How to remove focus from an element on double clicking
+    ```css
+    .btn{
+      cursor: pointer;
+      ...other propertires
+    }

+    .btn:focus, .btn:active{
+      pointer-events: none;
+    }
+    ```

 ### Useful resources

 - (https://youtu.be/JXr5QCEH8VE) - This helped me completng this challenge using ReactJS
-- (https://stackoverflow.com/a/39528275) - This helped me learning how to remove focus on a button after second click.
+- (https://stackoverflow.com/a/39528275) - This helped me learning how to remove focus from a button after second click.

 ## Author